What Is an Industrial Control System?

 This system has the following fundamental differences compared to DCS:

-• The benefit of fieldbus is in reducing control room equipment such as I/O racks and conditioning cards.
-It should be noted that Fieldbus DCS is more valuable than a stand-alone fieldbus-only system.
+- The benefit of fieldbus is in reducing control room equipment such as I/O racks and conditioning cards.
+In practice, a fieldbus-enabled DCS delivers more value than a fieldbus-only installation, because the supervisory and historian layers still have to come from somewhere.

 Advantages of FCS field control systems